godaddy/node-priam/README.md

 - `enableConsistencyFailover`: Optional.
 Defaults to `true`.
 If `false`, the failover described above will not take place.

-- `numRetries`: Optional.
+- `numRetries`: (Deprecated) Optional.
 Defaults to 0 (no retry).
-The number of retries to execute on network failure. *Note: this will also affect the number of retries executed during consistency level fallback.
-For example, if `numRetries` is 2 and a CQL query with `db.consistencyLevel.all` is submitted, it will be executed 3 times at `db.consistencyLevel.all`, 3 times at `db.constistencyLevel.eachQuorum` and 3 times at `db.consistencyLevel.localQuorum` before yielding an error back to the caller.
+The number of retries to execute on network failure.

+- `retryOptions`: Optional.
+Defaults to `{ retries: 0 }` (no retries).
+Retry logic in the event that a network failure happens.
+See the [retry](https://www.npmjs.com/package/retry) package for options. *Note: this will also affect the number of retries executed during consistency level fallback.
+For example, if the number of retries is 2 and a CQL query with `db.consistencyLevel.all` is submitted, it will be executed
+                3 times at `db.consistencyLevel.all`, 3 times at `db.constistencyLevel.eachQuorum` and 3 times at
+                `db.consistencyLevel.localQuorum` before yielding an error back to the caller.

 - `retryDelay`: Optional.
 Defaults to 100.
+The number of milliseconds used for consistency level fallback.

 ### Logging ###
 The driver supports passing a [winston](https://github.com/flatiron/winston) logger inside of the options.